KnowTheCode/KTC-Child-Theme/README.md

 This child theme is dependent upon the following:

-1. [Fulcrum](https://github.com/hellofromtonya/fulcrum) - The central custom repository for WordPress
+1. The [Genesis](http://www.studiopress.com/features/) theming framework from [StudioPress](http://www.studiopress.com).

-2. The [Genesis](http://www.studiopress.com/features/) theming framework from [StudioPress](http://www.studiopress.com).
+Optionally, if you want the login styling, then you will need [Fulcrum](https://github.com/hellofromtonya/Fulcrum) - The central custom repository for WordPress.

 ## Instructions to install: